vivainio/nu-plugin-dotnet/README.md

 A nushell plugin that enables .NET integration and provides a reusable protocol library for creating nushell plugins in .NET.

-## Maintenance status

-This research project is currently **on hold** as there is to stable JSON api for Nushell plugins at this time.
-It would not be feasible to maintain this across protocol compatibility breaks.

 ## Project Structure

 This repository contains two main components: